brainglobe/brainglobe.github.io/docs/source/community/developers/index.md

 ## Introduction

 **Contributors to BrainGlobe are absolutely encouraged**, whether to fix a bug, develop a new feature, or add a new atlas.
-Note that contributors are allowed to use AI tools, but are expected to comply with our [AI policy](./ai_policy.md).
+Note that contributors are welcome to use AI tools, but are expected to comply with our [AI policy](./ai_policy.md).

 There are many BrainGlobe repositories, so it may not be obvious where a new contribution should go.